ffroliva/mimecast-frontend/README.md

 The `search-form.component` has a form with three fields:

-- **Path to search at selected server:** File path to search at the selected server.
+- **Path to search at:** File path to search at the selected server.
 - **Search Term:** word or phrase to serch for.
-- **Server to search at:** Radio button to select the server to search at.
-The list of avaiable servers is an endpoint in the backend.
-For simplicity only a single item,'localhost', is added in the list retrived from the backend.
+- **Server(s) to search at:** Checkbox to select the server(s) to search at.
+There is an endpoint to the backend that gets the list of avaiable.

 On the `ngInit` lifecycle hook is where the magic happend.
 Three actions are executed inside of it:
-1. Initialize the `servers$` instance which is an observable that is used to fetch list of servers in the backend.
-This observable is used in the `search-form.component.html` with `| async`
 2. Create a reactive form by calling `this.createForm()`.
 This method uses `formBuilder` to initialize the reactive `formGroup`.
+1. Subcribe to `getServers()` which is the method responsable for getting the list of avaiable servers.
+This observable returns an array of servers that is used to dinamically create the list of checkboxes the user can check and where the app is going to search at.
 3. Subscribe to the `getMessage()` which is the method responsable for receving the data as a stream. _(More on this bellow)_

 When the user triggers the search button the app calls the `search` method from `file-search-service` who uses an instance of `EventSource` to enable the browser to receive automatic updates from a server via HTTP connection.